Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Counter-Diabatic Driving

-Similar to (\ref{eq:H1operator_J}), this Hamiltonian includes couplings between qubits and their neighboring cavities.
+Similar to (\ref{eq:H1operator_J}), this Hamiltonian includes nonlocal couplings between qubits and neighboring cavities.
 As discussed above, when $\vert v_1\rangle$ is the initial state, only the state $\vert v_2\rangle$ could be excited by diabatic transitions.
 Therefore, we can vary the coefficient of the second term in (\ref{eq:H1operator_g}).
-By changing this coefficient from $-i\Delta_{J}^{+}/2(\chi_{n}^{+})^{2}$ to $i\Delta_{J}^{-}/2(\chi_{n}^{-})^{2}$, we obtain a simplified CD Hamiltonian:
+By changing this coefficient from $-i\Delta_{J}^{+}/2(\chi_{1}^{+})^{2}$ to $i\Delta_{J}^{-}/2(\chi_{1}^{-})^{2}$, we obtain the CD driving:

 which only involves local qubit-cavity couplings with strength $g^\prime = \frac{\Delta_{J}^{-}}{(\chi_{1}^{-})^{2}}\frac{dg}{dt}$.
-Consequently, implementing both the adiabatic Hamiltonian and the CD Hamiltonian in this trajectory only requires tuning the local qubit-cavity couplings.
-This feature can significantly simplify the experimental setup.
+Consequently, implementing both the adiabatic Hamiltonian and the CD driving only requires the tuning of the local qubit-cavity coupling, which can significantly simplify the experimental setup.